CelerPi/CharityOasis/README.md

 CharityOasis is a cryptocurrency designed to enhance transparency, reduce transaction costs, and build donor trust to promote global philanthropy.
 Our token (CHAT) will serve as the primary transaction medium and incentive mechanism to achieve these goals.
 Unlike traditional charity platforms, CharityOasis provides tangible incentives to donors, ensuring exponential growth in donor participation.

-## You can find more info by read our [Website](https://charityoasis.xyz) and whitepaper.
+## You can find more info by reading our [Website](https://charityoasis.xyz) and whitepaper.

- - Choose the language you want to download our project whitepaper by click the text:
+ - Choose the language you want to download our project whitepaper by clicking the text:

       - English: